MichaelCurrin/vsc-extension-quickstart/docs/start-fresh.md

 ## Generate the extension

+Install Node.

-Run this command to use NPX, which comes with NPM and will fetch and run a package without installing it.
-In this case we use yeoman (`yo`) and the template we request is for VS Code.
+Run this command to use NPX - it will fetch and run a package without installing it.

+In this case we use Yeoman (`yo`) and the template we request is for VS Code.

 ```sh
 $ npx yo code